Apple plans to take on the Netflixes of this world with its own streaming service.

-Apple has been struggling for for many years - time and time again - to revamp the TV-watching experience, trying to ink deals with cable companies and movie studios.
+Apple has been struggling for many years - time and time again - to revamp the TV-watching experience, trying to ink deals with cable companies and movie studios.
 The first reports claimed Apple wanted to provide a cable bundle, or a set of standalone channel packages, for around $30 to $40 per month.
-It was reportedly difficult to negotiate with, and ultimately, its lofty goals were stalled.
+It was reportedly difficult to negotiate with, and ultimately, its lofty goals stalled.

 Following Netflix's footsteps

-More recently, Apple has shifted its focus to the tvOS App Store, so that the film and TV industry could directly offer their own services to customers via apps, though Apple retained control of the watching experience and overall user interface.
-It's also begun to follow in Netflix's footsteps, as well as Amazon and Hulu's, by pursuing original content, with over a dozen shows in the works.
+More recently, Apple shifted its focus to the tvOS App Store, so that the film and TV industry could directly offer their own services to customers via apps, though Apple retained control of the watching experience and overall user interface.
+It has also begun to follow in Netflix's footsteps by pursuing original content, with over a dozen shows in the works.

 The company is reportedly developing high-caliber shows like Westworld, investing over $1 billion throughout 2017 and 2018.
 Its first original television show, Planet of the Apps, which debuted in June 2017, features a Shark Tank-style format, pairing app developers with potential investors.
 Its second show, Carpool Karaoke: The Series, is based on the popular segment from The Late Late Show With James Corden.

 Testing the waters with Apple Music

 Oddly, both of Apple's first shows premiered via Apple Music and are used to promote the music service.
 Though, in May 2018, Apple made one of the shows available for free through the TV app.